vaibhav1724/IITB-GPT/README.md

 # IITB-GPT
-This prototype is for a ChatGPT-like AI assistant for the students at IIT Bombay.
-It can help students find information more easily and help them in day to day tasks such as getting previous year question papers for a particular course, getting reviews about a particular course, seeing who is teaching a particular course, and many more things!
+This prototype is designed as an AI assistant tailored for IIT Bombay students, aiming to streamline the process of accessing information and assisting with everyday tasks.
+The prime focus of this prototype is easily accessing information about the institution's rules and regulations, simplifying their search for essential guidelines and policies.
 # Running the application
 NOTE: You may choose to create a virtual environment. <br>
 Install the dependencies using pip install -r requirements.txt <br>